berayboztepe/AVESA/README.md

 <h1 align="center">AVESA (Audio-Visual Event Sentiment Analysis)</h1>

-# How to use AVESA:
+# How to use the AVESA:

 - In order to use this GIU, first, you need to download this repo using this link.